knewplay/book-programming-essential/programming-fundamentals/chapter8.md

       q3 text
 ---

-In this chapter, we turn our attention to the critical task of identifying and correcting errors in pseudocode.
-As you sharpen your ability to recognize and resolve these issues, you'll build a stronger foundation in your programming journey.
+Debugging, or fixing errors, is a huge part of programming, even for experts.
+It's as crucial as writing the code itself.
+In this chapter, we'll concentrate on spotting and fixing errors in pseudocode, a key skill for any coder.
+As you improve at this, you'll become a more adept and efficient programmer.

 ## Table of Contents